 These funds are typically used by day traders, but recently there seems to be more interest in holding them over the long term.
 TQQQ has become extremely popular in recent years due to the bull run from large cap tech, which comprises a huge percentage of the fund.
 There’s even an entire community on Reddit dedicated to this single fund.

-But What About Volatility Decay?
+But What About Volatility Decay for TQQQ?

 The daily resetting of leveraged ETFs means the fund only provides the return multiple relative to the underlying index on a daily basis, not necessarily over the long term.
 Because of this, volatility of the index can eat away at gains; this is known as volatility decay or beta slippage.